sfc-gh-bhess/ex_dataapi_python/README.md

-# ex_dataapi_docker
+# ex_dataapi_python
-Blog Example for Snowflake Data API in Docker
+Blog Example for Snowflake Data API in Python and Docker

 This repository is an example of building a data API on data hosted in Snowflake.
-It accompanies this Medium post describing how to build APIs using Docker for Snowflake.
+It accompanies this Medium post describing how to build APIs using Python and Docker for Snowflake.

 ## REST API for OAG Flight Schedule data
 This example puts a simple data API to answer some basic questions of